-Notice Wonder 2) Add another line of code to the definition, so that mood("mad") p 2) Add another line of code to the definition, so that \(\text{inodd} \(\text{mad} \) \(\text{j} \) broduces the same emojras mood(angry).
+Notice Wonder 2) Add another line of code to the definition, so that mood("mad") produces the same emoji as mood("angry") .
 3) Add another example to the examples: section for "laughing", computer, type Cmd-Ctrl-Space on a Mac, or Windows-Period of 4) Come up with some new moods, and add them to the code.
-Make s sure you include examples :!
+Make s sure you include examples : !
 5) In your own words, how do if-expressions work in Pyret?
 Write yo ur answer below.
-6) Write down at least 2 ways you could use if-expressions when ana lyzing the Animals Dataset.
+6) Write down at least 2 ways you could use if-expressions when ana llyzing the Animals Dataset.